Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Interactions.md

 ## Writing custom Interactions

-You can also write a custom Interaction to use in your Project.
+You can also write a custom Interaction to use in your project.
 You can use custom Interactions in the UI and code the same way you use built-in Interactions.

 Add a class implementing the [`IInputInteraction`](xref:UnityEngine.InputSystem.IInputInteraction) interface, like this:

 ```CSharp
 // Interaction which performs when you quickly move an